Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/09/missing-changes-in-iis.md

 ## Option 3 – Perform an IISRESET with NOFORCE

 If you must perform an IISRESET, use the noforce option (solution courtesy of Steve Bond).
-This gives everything a fair chance to shut down gracefully and doesn’t force the restart if something won’t shut down within the 60 second limit.
+This gives everything a fair chance to shut down gracefully and doesn't force the restart if something won't shut down within the 60 second limit.

 ```powershell
 iisreset /noforce